allegroai/clearml-docs/docs/guides/reporting/using_artifacts.md

 After the second task is initialized, the script uses the [`Task.get_task`](../../references/sdk/task.md#taskget_task) class method to get the first task and access its artifacts, specifically the `data file` artifact.
-The `get_local_copy` method downloads the files and returns a path to the files.
+The `get_local_copy` method downloads the files and returns a path.

 ```python
 preprocess_task = Task.get_task(task_name=’create artifact’, project_name=’examples’)